12 Days of Cryptmas: Day 7 – Seven password breaches

 Using weak passwords

 Passwords also get breached because they are weak.
 Any password that is easy to guess or uses a small number of characters that password-cracking software can easily crack is likely to be compromised by cybercriminals.
 Weak passwords are those that are too short, repeat letters or numbers and use personal information like the year you were born.
 Avoiding weak passwords and creating strong and unique passwords for each account is simple with the help of an online password generator that will create them for you.
+Learn more about creating strong passwords by clicking here.

 Phishing scams